ashamaran/security-api-solutions/Samples/ThreatIntelligenceAPI/README.md

 The Misp Key is required to fetch data from your Misp instance.
 It can be found in the event actions menu under automation on the website of the Misp instance.

-`misp_key = '<misp key>'`

 #### Misp Domain
 Misp Domain is the base URL of your MISP instance.

 #### Misp Verify Cert
 This gives you the option to choose if python should validate the certificate of the misp instance.
 This allows ease within testing environments.
-It is recommended to use a valid SSL cert in production and change this value to True.

 `misp_verifycert = False`